hrishim/llvl_prog1_book/src/c_syntax.md

 ## Functions

-In the C programming language large programs can be organized into smaller, reusable blocks of code called functions.
-The one C function all programs **must** have is the *main* function.
-This is where every program starts execution.
+As you already know large programs can be organized into smaller, reusable blocks of code called functions.
+We have used functions in the assembly exercises earlier.
+In the C programming language all programs **must** have a function named *main*.
+This function is where every program starts execution.

 The syntax of a function is `return_type function_name( parameters ) { /* Code inside function */ }`.
-The return type must be a standard C data type or a struct or enum (we will cover them later).
+The return type must be a standard C data type or a struct or enum.
+Structs and enums are additional data types in C that we will cover later.
 If the function returns no value then the return type must be specified as *void*.
 In the event no return type is specified then the compiler assumes it to be *int*.
 The code inside a function is contained within curly braces.

 Examples of functions: